-In the first quarter of 2004, the Company signed an agreement for a secured line of credit with Tanabe Holding America, Inc., a subsidiary of Tanabe Seiyaku Co., Ltd., or Tanabe, allowing it to borrow up to \$8.5 million to be used for the development of avanafil (formerly TA-1790), an erectile dysfunction compound currently in Phase 2 clinical trials.
+In the first quarter of 2004, the Company signed an agreement for a secured line of credit with Tanabe Holding America, Inc., a subsidiary of Tanabe Seiyaku Co., Ltd., or Tanabe, allowing it to borrow up to \$8.5 million to be used for the development of avanafil (formerly TA-1790), an erectile dysfunction compound that has completed Phase 2 clinical trials.
 The secured line of credit may be drawn upon quarterly and each quarterly borrowing has a 48-month term and bears interest at the annual rate of 2%.
 There are no financial covenants associated with this secured line of credit.
-As of March 31, 2005 we had long-term notes payable to Tanabe of \$3.9 million, and \$4.6 million of available credit under this agreement.
+Under certain conditions, at the Company's option, payments on this secured line of credit may be made, in whole or in part, in common stock.
+As of June 30, 2005 we had long-term notes payable to Tanabe of \$4.4 million, and \$4.1 million of available credit under this agreement.
 All the assets of the Company serve as collateral for this line of credit.